 Says Powell: “It’s easy to come around people of color and say you’re anti-racist, but the real work is to actually do it inside of your community that is White, that has benefited from White supremacy, from racism, from White-skin privilege.”
-Here’s what one woman tells her White friends when they say they want to help.

 The difference between being an anti-racist and being an ally